w3c/wot/minutes/main/20251015/Readme.md

 daniel: I started the call today with scripting, Zoltan and I were the only ones present, did it record anything?
 Do I need to perform something?

-Dave: I haven't seen anything till now, got to check after the event
+Dave: I haven't seen anything until now, got to check after the event

 sk: we need to evaluate this again